 Alternatively referred to as a line topology, a bus topology is a network setup in which each computer and network device are connected to a single cable or backbone.
 Depending on the type of network card used in each computer of the bus topology, a coaxial cable or a RJ-45 network cable is used to connect computers together.

 Advantages of bus topology

 - It works well when you have a small network.

-- Easiest network topology for connecting computers or peripherals in a linear fashion.
+- It's the easiest network topology for connecting computers or peripherals in a linear fashion.

-- Requires less cable length than a star topology.
+- It requires less cable length than a star topology.

 Disadvantages of bus topology

-- Difficult to identify the problems if the whole network goes down.
+- It can be difficult to identify the problems if the whole network goes down.